RaduSefuLaGithub/Nerdvana_Pegasus_2024_FutureEngineers/Nerdvana_Pegasus_2024-main/README.md

 ## Steering Motor <a class="anchor" id="steering-motor-code"></a>

-First, to optimize the robot’s turning efficiency, we determined the servo limits by rotating the motor fully to the left and right, using the angle-reading function from the pybricks.pupdevices library.
-Additionally, we used the stopwatch tools from the pybricks.tools library to precisely control the timing for how long the motor should turn in each direction.
+First, to optimize the robot’s turning efficiency, we determined the servo limits by rotating the motor fully to the left and right, using the angle-reading function from the pybricks.pupdevices import Motor library.
+Additionally, we used the stopwatch tools from the pybricks.tools import StopWatch library to precisely control the timing for how long the motor should turn in each direction.

 ```mpy
 def FindServoLimits():